-- Configure specific destination: Enables the specific URL to an external file server for transferring and storing core files. - Protocol: Specifies the protocol used to transfer the core files. - Server: Specifies the IP address or name of the external file server. - Port: Specifies the port of the external file server. - Path: Specifies the location of the core files on the external file server.
+- Configure specific destination: Enables the specific URL to an external file server for transferring and storing core files. - Protocol: Specifies the protocol used to transfer the core files. - Server: Specifies the IP address or name of the external file server. - Path: Specifies the location of the core files on the external file server.

-5.4.1.15 Net parameters
+6.4.1.14 Net parameters